Leetzner/My-Diary/README.md

 ## Testing

-I´ve made some tests and testing to the site, not 100% happy with the outcome.
+I´ve made some tests and testing to the site.